Bamse: Moral values and criticism

 The magazine has educational goals.
 On special "school" pages, the characters educate the reader about animals, cultures, the Universe, and other subjects.
 They often deal with superstition, and Skalman's sceptical views ("I only believe in what I know") wins over those of his more naive friends.
 On the other hand, beings like trolls, tomtar and dragons exist on a very real plane in most of the stories.
 As the series has evolved, the values expressed have become more general and less ideological.
-A fact sheet written and published by Andreasson in 1983 following a trip to the People's Republic of China became very controversial as it seemed to praise Mao Zedong's dictatorial rule as a "liberation" and claimed that "nobody's starving anymore" in China under Communist single-party rule.
+A fact sheet written and published by Andreasson in 1983 following a trip to the People's Republic of China became controversial as it seemed to praise Mao Zedong's dictatorial rule as a "liberation" and claimed that "nobody's starving anymore" in China under Communist single-party rule.
 It was later edited heavily when the adventure was reprinted in 2004.